When 'Speak Out' Culture Becomes 'Callout' Culture

 As John McWhorter has rightly pointed out, “[c]ertain questions are not to be asked.”
 And when they are, they are received “with indignation that one would even ask them.”
 Even more pernicious, however, they inevitably lead to the implication that not only is asking these questions a symptom of the problem, but the presence of the asker is, too.

 In faith, there is certainty.
 Whatever contravenes faith or allows for uncertainty is, by faith’s definition, wrong.
 Faith requires being “right.”
 Science, on the other hand, requires uncertainty and the freedom to be wrong.
 And therein lies a conflict.
 Among true believers, those who are “wrong” are heretics, blasphemers and demons.
-Among true scientists, those who are wrong are merely—well, wrong.
+Among true scientists, those who are wrong are—well, wrong.
 Being wrong in the scientific search for truth is acceptable and expected.
 One must be willing to be wrong in order to search for truth.
 Being wrong regarding faith’s claim of truth, however, is unacceptable and may even be unforgivable—it is the work of a devil.
-“Mass movements can rise and spread without belief in a God,” wrote philosopher Eric Hoffer.
-“But never without the belief in a devil.”
+“Mass movements can rise and spread without belief in a God,” according to philosopher Eric Hoffer, “but never without the belief in a devil.”